 Image Courtesy of Ken Gillespie

-Don't throw away your clippings away!
+Don't throw away your clippings!
 Leaving your grass clippings on your lawn is one way to naturally care for it.
 Contrary to popular belief, clippings will not build up, but actually, decompose and release nutrients and organic matter back into the soil.
 This will save you time by not having to bag up your clippings.
 It will also save you the hassle of fertilizing your lawn as nutrients from clippings can serve as a natural fertilizer.

 Practice Water Conservation